 HOW DO I APPLY?

-All members of the Whistler Mature Action Community will be notified via email when a seniors unit becomes available.
+Members of the Whistler Mature Action Community are notified via email when a seniors unit becomes available.

 STEP 2: Review Seniors Resident Restricted Housing Guidelines & Application

 Review the Seniors Resident Restricted Housing Purchase and Rental Waitlist Guidelines and Application to ensure you meet the criteria for the housing program.